The

 360 spheres and 148

-quadrachords with
+quadrachords with complex,

-structural
+Enhances structural

-plasticity and
+plasticity and spatial

-Designed for extreme
+awareness.
+Designed for

-and Hemispherectomy.
+Hemispherectomy.

 Duration: